-I took a bit of liberty with this blog because while Tippy’s owner, Susan, sent in his information, I happened to have been there the very moment Tippy was saved at an Amish puppy mill auction back in 2009.
+I took a bit of liberty with this blog because while Tippy’s owner, Susan, sent in his information, I happened to have been there the very moment Tippy was saved at a puppy mill auction back in 2009.

 I had asked Susan to attend with me and she convinced her husband, Bill, to tag along.
 Bill might not have called himself an animal advocate, but between being married to Susan, the ultimate animal rescuer, and the fact he had a huge heart for animals – I would definitely say that Bill would do anything to help an animal in need.

 Knowing that I and Susan would likely be emotional at the auction, Bill made this point of making light of it all.
-He kept teasing me about how the Amish made such wonderful baked goods and that we should really stop and get some while we were there.
-For years, we kept that banter going… I was always teasing him that I would get him Amish cheesecake.
+He kept teasing me and making jokes to lighten the mood.

 So, that day Bill, Susan and I walked around the auction grounds individually.
 Each of us making notes of the dogs we might bid on.
 Neither Susan or Bill had any intention of getting a dog for their home, but they were considering helping to get other dogs out for rescues and local shelters.